Site icon Onomichi

 Getting to Hiroshima

-Getting Around Hiroshima City
+Getting Around the City

-Cost-Saving Tip: Consider the Hiroshima Tourist Pass for unlimited tram and selected bus travel, especially if you plan on visiting many city attractions in a day or two.
+Cost-Saving Tip: Consider the Tourist Pass for unlimited tram and selected bus travel, especially if you plan on visiting many city attractions in a day or two.
 If your itinerary includes Miyajima and further JR travel, a JR Pass might be more economical.

-Hiroshima offers a wide range of accommodation options, from luxury hotels to budget-friendly hostels.
+You will find a wide range of accommodation options, from luxury hotels to budget-friendly hostels.

 Practical Step: Book your accommodation well in advance, especially during peak seasons like cherry blossom (late March-early April), Golden Week (early May), and autumn foliage (late October-November).
 Prices can fluctuate significantly.

-Practical Planning for Your Hiroshima Adventure
+What Are the Practical Planning Steps for Your Hiroshima Adventure?

-Best Time to Visit Hiroshima
+Best Time to Visit

 Travel Etiquette and Cultural Notes